dangaparker/Chicago-Themed-Memory-Game/README.md

 # Things-to-do-in-Chicago
-A Chicago themed memory game
+A Chicago themed memory game build with vanilla JS